escape2020/school2021/participants_logbook.md

 * Thomas Vuillaume was here.
 * This was a very helpful and informative school, thank you so much! - Ronan Laker
+* ESCAPE 2021: Very informative and fruitful.
+Glad to be part of it.
+Thank you very much! - Manish Bhurtel